Nemikolh/nemikolh.github.io/git-tips/README.md

 ## The pull request can't be merged!

 Oh no!
 Many contributions were merged before ours could be.
-Some of those contributions have changed similar part and files that were there before have disappeared.
+Some of those contributions have changed similar part of the code base that we also modified.
 We have conflicts!

 Don't panic.

 This scenario is pretty common.
-Particularly on popular repository that have many contributors and most of them are very active.
+Particularly on popular repositories that have many contributors, with many of them very active.
-Git will help you to understand what went wrong and help you solving the conflicts.
+Git will help you to understand what went wrong and help you solve the conflicts.
 First update your local refs:

 ```bash
 git fetch main